DreamPurchaseZnz/Python-Module/Class_summarize.md

 the next-to-last scope                      ---> the current module’s global names the outermost scope                         ---> (searched last) is the namespace containing built-in names
 ```
-All variables found outside of the innermost scope are read-only except a name is declared global
+All variables found outside of the innermost scope are read-only except a name is declared global<br>
-An attempt to write to such a variable will samplely create a **New local variable** in the intermost scope,
+An attempt to write to such a variable will samplely create a **New local variable** in the intermost scope,<br>
 leaving the identically named outer variable unchanged

 *Assignments

-It is important to realize that scopes are determined textually
+It is important to realize that scopes are determined textually<br>
-Assignments do not copy data — they just **bind names** to objects.
+Assignments do not copy data — they just **bind names** to objects.<br>
 The same is true for deletions: the statement del x **removes the binding** of x from the namespace referenced by the local scope

 *Attribute